-I find this both amusing and frustrating given the insights from NPQG, because the correct thing to do would have been to set aside the existing theory and start over with a clean slate.
-In NPQG there is no one-time inflation and big bang.
-Instead the supermassive black holes are the primary recycling furnaces that consume matter-energy, which under certain conditions can form a Planck particle core of electrinos and positrinos, and under certain other conditions the Planck core can breach the event horizon at the poles, jetting Planck plasma which inflates and generally follows the timeline attributed to the big bang.
+I think a better approach would have been to set aside the existing theory as a reference model in its domain of applicability and start over with a clean slate.
+In NPQG there is no one-time inflation and big bang — these are distributed, intermittent, galaxy-local processes.
+The supermassive black holes are the primary recycling furnaces that consume matter-energy, which under certain conditions can form a Planck core of immutable electrino and positrino point charges, and under certain other conditions the Planck core can breach the event horizon at the poles, jetting point charge plasma which inflates and generally follows the timeline attributed to the big bang.
 However rather than a single event, this is an irregular periodic event for each SMBH in each galaxy.
 Isotropy in the universe occurs because all of the SMBH are following the exact same physics.

 Let’s review the GR-QM era understanding of black holes versus NPQG.

 |GR-QM Era Black Holes||NPQG Black Holes|

 |Only Hawking radiation escapes a black hole.||A Planck core can breach a black hole event horizon via polar jets or rupture in a collision.|

 Hawking radiation theory is not disputed yet it should be revisited in the context of point charges.

 |Internals of black holes are unknown and untestable.||The jets or rupture emissions and their characteristics and effects provide evidence that can help us understand the internals of black holes.|